neondatabase/website/content/docs/guides/wundergraph.md

 _This guide was contributed by the team at WunderGraph_

-WunderGraph is an open-source Backend for Frontend (BFF) Framework designed to optimize Developer Workflows through API Composition.
-Developers can compose multiple APIs into a single unified interface and generate typesafe API clients that include authentication and file uploads.
-This guide shows how you can pair WunderGraph with your Neon database and start building applications right away.
+WunderGraph is an open-source Backend for Frontend (BFF) framework designed to optimize developer workflows through API composition.
+Developers can use this framework to compose multiple APIs into a single unified interface and generate typesafe API clients that include authentication and file uploads.
+This guide shows how you can pair WunderGraph with your Neon database to accelerate application development.

-With WunderGraph, you can easily introspect your data sources and combine them into your virtual graph.
+With WunderGraph, you can easily introspect your data sources and combine them within your virtual graph.
 WunderGraph treats APIs as dependencies.
 You can easily turn your Neon database into a GraphQL API or expose it via JSON-RPC or REST.
-With an easy-to-deploy database like Neon, you can now have a 100% serverless stack and build your own stateful serverless apps on the edge.
+With an easy-to-deploy PostgreSQL database like Neon, you can now have a 100% serverless stack and build your own stateful serverless apps on the edge.

 This guide demonstrates setting up a full-stack app with Neon and WunderGraph, securely exposing Neon to your Next.js frontend in under 15 minutes.
 While WunderGraph and Neon are compatible with a variety of frontend clients, this demo focuses on using Next.js.